COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Are other documents needed onboard when flying with EU-resident persons?

 Almost every week, operators ask us if they must have a so-called authorization letter onboard the aircraft from the owner or if they must appoint a main passenger when flying with EU-resident passengers within the EU.
-But the use of the authorization letter is outdated, as this option was simply removed from the EU’s Customs Code in 2014.
-An authorization or invitation letter can naturally still be used, but it will not have any legal effect or protect the aircraft against irregularities.
-First, the authorization was originally meant for pilots and not passengers; please, review the explanation above about the real user.
-Second, appointing a main passenger amongst all passengers is also evidence of a wrong application of the TA procedure as passengers cannot be considered the real user.
-The two points simply have no legal foundation in the UCC.
+However, the authorization letter is outdated, as this option was removed from the Union Customs Code in 2014.
+An authorization or invitation letter can still be used, but it will not have any legal effect or protect the aircraft against irregularities as 1) the authorization was originally meant for pilots and not passengers; please review the explanation above about the real user – and 2) appointing a main passenger amongst all passengers is evidence of a wrong application of the TA procedure as passengers cannot be considered the real user.
+The two points have no legal foundation in the UCC.

 What is right and wrong?